pingcap/docs-tidb-operator/en/get-started.md

 > **Note:**
 >
 > If you are using Kubernetes version earlier than 1.16, only the v1beta1 CRD is supported.
-In that case, you need to change `crd.yaml` in the above command to `crd_v1beta1.yaml`.
+In that case, you need to change `crd.yaml` in the preceding command to `crd_v1beta1.yaml`.

 ### Install TiDB Operator

-To install TiDB Operator, you can use Helm 3.
+To install TiDB Operator, you can use [Helm 3](https://helm.sh/docs/intro/install/).
 Follow these steps:

 1. Add the PingCAP repository: